A service provided by the BC Centre for Disease Control

 The medications used to treat syphilis are available for free in BC.
 Talk to your health care provider to see if they have them in stock.
 If your health care provider doesn’t have the medication in stock, it can be sent to them by the BC Centre for Disease Control.

-After treatment, follow-up blood tests are done at 6 and 12 months, then every 6 months for 2 years to make sure that the antibiotic treatment worked.
+After treatment, follow-up blood tests are done at 3 and 6 months to make sure that the antibiotic treatment worked.
 Testing is done more often if you are immunocompromised.

 Sexual Partners